dennuguyen/comp1531-proj/src/assumptions.md

 - **logout without valid token returns False**

 ### auth_register()
-- takes email, password, first name and last name
-- returns list of token and user id on success
-- invalid email raises InputError
-- email already registered raises InputError
-- password less than 6 char
-- name_first between 1 and 50 char
-- name_last between 1 and 50 char
 - **when user registers, automatically login**

 ## channel.py

 ### channel_invite()
-- user immmediately becomes channel member after being invited
 - **returns empty list on success**
-- if inviter is not a member of channel then raise AccessError
-- if user or channel does not exist then raise InputError
-- token belongs to the inviter, user id belongs to the invitee

 ### channel_details()
 - returns list of channel name, list of owners, list of members